Ford F-150 Lightning will be a home backup power broker: What Tesla Powerwall?

 Texans are truck lovers.
-And a great many Texans would have loved to have a Ford F-150 Lightning electric pickup in the garage this past February, when many Texans faced several days of power outages partly due to a winter storm.
+And a great many Texans would have loved to have a Ford F-150 Lightning electric pickup in the garage this past February, when households faced several days of power outages partly due to a winter storm.

 That outage likely prompted much envy (and sales) for Tesla, which hawks its Powerwalls as auxiliary power for the home.
 But when the 2022 F-150 Lightning arrives next year, it will boast a killer app that’s better—and more cost-effective—than any Powerwall.